hmoragrega/winterfell/README.md

 I've deliberately avoided using libraries to maximize the chances of having to deal with Go most iconic types, structures and built-in packages; in a real world scenario I would spend some time to find what is best suited for the task at hands.

 ## Code style
-Although there's inherent style in my code (like use NewX for constructors), I'm still flexible and as long as the team agrees on a standard I'm happy to follow it
+Although there's inherent style in my code (like use NewX for constructors or non exported errors), I'm still flexible and as long as the team agrees on a standard I'm happy to follow it

 ## How to install
 Clone the repo into GOPATH